FoHoOV/project-management/frontend/README.md

 ```

 You first need to run the backend project because we use the OpenApi schema of that project to create clients/zod-schemas for this one.
-execute this (if the backend is running on 127.0.0.1:8080 you don't need to change anything in the package.json file) to generate the clients/schemas:
+execute this to generate the clients/schemas:

 ```bash
 # create the clients and zod schemas